The Process of Building A House

 Our non-negotiables for our new home

-A lot of people asked what we were looking for in our future home.
+A lot of people asked me what we were looking for in our future home.
 There were several things that we both knew we absolutely wanted and wouldn’t compromise on.
-Here are some of those things:

 - Open floor plan — the more open, the better

-- LOTS of windows — we are big “natural light” people (not the beer)
+- LOTS of windows — we are big “natural light” people (not the beer, LOL)

-- Big kitchen with an island (for obvious reasons) and big walk-in pantry
+- Big kitchen with a large island (for obvious reasons) and a big walk-in pantry

 - Four bedrooms — hopefully for two kids one day, plus an office, and master